 Infrastructure, Objective N12: Provide adequate infrastructure to meet the needs of Oakland's growing community.

-The proposal to expand a wireless telecommunications facility will not create functional issues for the area and the project possesses a satisfactory emissions report.
+The proposal to establish a new wireless telecommunications facility will not create functional issues for the area and the project possesses a satisfactory emissions report.